-Respondent Number Issue raised Response Action RI Biodiversity.
+Respondent Number Issue raised Response Action RI Biodiversity .
 The design statement should recognise and reference designated wildlife sites and other biodiversity assets, such as protected species, ecological networks, habitats and green spaces.
 Design guidelines should respect, and where possible, enhance the village's local and neighbouring biodiversity resources.
 The Town and Country Planning Association (TCPA) has produced a practical and design orientated "Biodiversity by Design" guide to achieve biodiversity in development.
 When preparing the design statement, your local wildlife trust and local environmental record centre should have been consulted, and local and national Biodiversity Action Plans (BAPs) should be referenced where relevant.
-The Upham Village Design Statement appends information on designated wildlife sites and other biodiversity assets as provided by the Hampshire Biodiversity Information Centre (HBIC) - see Appendix 4.
+The Upham Village Design Statement appends information on designated wildlife sites and other biodiversity assets as provided by the Hampshire Biodiversity Information Centre (HBIC).
 It also includes design guidance for; trees, hedges, and banks; biodiversity and habitats; and public open spaces.
 It is important to remember that specific policies on biodiversity (and net gain) are / will be captured in the Adopted South Downs Local Plan and South Downs Local Plan Review respectively.
 In terms of consultation, the South Downs National Park Authority led on the consultation and notified all statutory consultees on its Planning Policy Contact Database.
 None.
-RI Community Engagement.
+RI Community Engagement .
 We are committed to involving the community in our work, ensuring that local people and the organisations that support them are consulted at the earliest possible stage.
 We are keen to see this principle adopted as part of the village design statement formulation process so that local people have a chance to contribute to the development of the statements from the outset.
 The recent and upcoming public consultations have been / will be led by the South Downs National Park Authority in accordance with the Town and Country Planning (Local Planning) (England) Regulations 2012 (as amended), the South Downs Statement of Community Involvement (April 2022), and the Winchester City Council Statement of Community Involvement (January 2024).
 The public consultation carried out to date is summarised in the main body of this consultation statement.
 None.

 Respondent Number Issue raised Response Action R2 The village design statement's content falls outside of the Environment Agency's remit, but pleased to see: Page II - The overall encouragement for the conservation and enhancement of habitats, such as additional tree planting with native species, planting for birds and insects, retention of wild areas, wildlife friendly habitats, etc; and Page 22 (in relation to driveways) - "All surfaces should be permeable, wherever possible, to help reduce water run-off from ground surfaces."
 This is good practice for effective water management and can help to reduce flood risk.
-Acknowledged and the Environment Agency are thanked for their response.
+Acknowledged.
 None.
 R3 National Highways is concerned with proposals that have potential to impact the safe and efficient operation of the Strategic Road Network (SRN).
 We have reviewed the documents available in relation to this consultation and have "No Comments".
-Acknowledged and National Highways are thanked for their response.
+Acknowledged.
 None.
 R4 UVDS is welcomed, detailed, and an accessible document with useful images.
-Acknowledged and Historic England are thanked for their response.
+Acknowledged.
 None.